-Note 1 - While the AN/FRD-10 was primarily used by NAVSECGRU activities for DF, several were also used for general service communications.
+Note 1 - While the AN/FRD-10 was primarily used by NAVSECGRU activities for DF/Intercept, several were also used for general service communications.
 Two FRD-10's were installed for communications use at Sugar Grove, WV without the DF goniometer.
 The Imperial Beach, CA and Skaggs Island, CA FRD-10's were shared by SECGRU and COMMSTA (GENSER) activities.
+Maybe others too - any info is greatly appreciated

 There are lots of photos of FRD-10 antenna systems on the web, but not much